dengwanc/Tiger/README.md

 # Contribution Guide

-> The behind list is ordered as importance
+> This list is ordered as importance

 - Issue template
 - Pull request template